Thursday, July 15, 2010

 Sorry, I am just stating a fact so that makes it totally OK to say the F.A.L.L. word, umkay?

 They had a whole line of pots with herby/ferny goodness that I was lovin’.
-Of course I can’t find the exact items on their site, but they were a long these lines:

 One was a HUGE topiary ball on top of a clay pot –- and I LOVED it.
 I did not love the price -- $40.
 Sheesh.